Cascading/cascading.compatibility/FAQ.md

 ## How do I have my Hadoop distribution listed on the compatibility page?

-Execute the `publishResults` task after your tests, as explained in the README file.
+Execute the `uploadResults` task after your tests, as explained in the README file.

 ## Is a Maven repository required?